darren2pro/sample-react-app/README.md

 > tool window.

-It is explained [here](https://www.jetbrains.com/help/webstorm/react.html#ws_react_debug_localhost) but the gist is that after setting breakpoints, you can start the application using npm/yarn as per usual, then hold Ctrl+Shift and click the URL link.
+It is explained [here](https://www.jetbrains.com/help/webstorm/react.html#ws_react_debug_localhost) but the gist is that after setting breakpoints (must be done before launching the debugger), you can start the application using npm/yarn as per usual, then hold Ctrl+Shift and click the URL link.
 WebStorm starts a debugging session with an automatically generated Debug Application configuration.

 For full explanation on the webstorm-React integration check [here](https://www.jetbrains.com/help/webstorm/react.html).